Xiaomi and other Chinese companies slapped with US restrictions as Trump's term winds down | NewsChannel 3-12

 The US Defense Department on Thursday added nine Chinese firms, including Xiaomi, to a list of companies the agency claims are owned or controlled by China’s military.
 Businesses on the list are subject to harsh restrictions, including a ban on American investment.

 The addition is worrisome news for Xiaomi, which recently surpassed Apple to become the world’s third largest smartphone maker, according to market intelligence firm IDC.
-The company’s stock plunged 10% during morning trade in Hong Kong on Friday.
+The company’s stock plunged more than 10% in Hong Kong on Friday.

-The Pentagon’s list also included the Commercial Aircraft Corporation of China (Comac), a major, state-owned Chinese plane maker that the country wants to build up as an answer to Boeing and Airbus.
+The Pentagon’s list also included the Commercial Aircraft Corporation of China (Comac), a major, state-owned Chinese plane maker that the country wants to build up as an alternative to Boeing and Airbus.

 The Defense Department said in a statement that it is “determined to highlight and counter” the relationship between China’s military and firms that “appear to be civilian entities” but which support the military with advanced technology and expertise.

 “CNOOC acts as a bully for the People’s Liberation Army to intimidate China’s neighbors,” said Commerce Secretary Wilbur Ross in a statement, referring to the country’s military.
-His agency claimed that CNOOC has been harassing and threatening offshore oil and gas exploration in the South China Sea.
+His agency claimed that CNOOC has been harassing and threatening offshore oil and gas exploration in the South China Sea by other countries, such as Vietnam.

+Xiaomi denied it was owned or controlled by the Chinese military in a stock exchange filing.

+“The company confirms that it is not owned, controlled or affiliated with the Chinese military, and is not a ‘Communist Chinese Military Company’ defined under the [National Defense Authorization Act],” it said in the statement.

+Xiaomi added that it will “take appropriate course of actions” to protect the interests of the company and its shareholders.

-CNN Business has reached out to Xiaomi, CNOOC, Comac and other companies added to the US government lists on Thursday, but has yet to receive a response.
+CNN Business has also reached out to CNOOC, Comac and other companies added to the US government lists on Thursday, but has yet to receive a response.

 The moves are the latest in a slew of actions the Trump administration has taken against Beijing in the weeks leading up to Biden’s inauguration, and could complicate US-China relations for the incoming government.